hanjingo/doc/AI/ml.md

 Deep learning algorithms can be applied to unsupervised learning tasks.
 This is an important benefit because unlabeled data is more abundant than labeled data.

+### Deep Reinforcement Learning

+Deep Reinforcement Learning (DRL) is the crucial fusion of two powerful artificial intelligence fields: deep neural networks and reinforcement learning.
+By combining the benefits of data-driven neural networks and intelligent decision-making, it has sparked an evolutionary change that crosses traditional boundaries

 ---